 When October hits, most of us are ready for fall weather.
-We want the leaves to start changing.
-We want to wear sweaters.
-We want to drink pumpkin and apple flavored beverages.
-We want to turn OFF the air conditioner and open up the house windows for fresh autumn air.
+We want the leaves to start changing and to wear sweaters.
+We want to drink pumpkin and apple-flavored beverages.
+Also, we want to turn OFF the air conditioner and open up the house windows for fresh autumn air.
 We want to not sweat the moment we walk out of our front door.
-We want to wear black jeans & sneakers.
+Instead, we want to wear black jeans & sneakers.
 We don't want to sweat Saturdays on the soccer field or baseball field sidelines.

 Local tip for fall festivals - Call before you head out to pick pumpkins to make sure the farm is open.
 Most of this depends on the weather!

 If you haven't trekked out to the pumpkin patch yet this year, you still have plenty of time.
 Virginia Beach sits in the perfect location, surrounded by farms in Chesapeake, Pungo, and beyond.
 You can lug the heavy cart over those pumpkin vines as your child wanders further and further into the patch, searching for just the right pumpkin.
 But these farms are more than just pumpkins!